haaboo/r/_episodes/03-getting-help.md

 ~~~
 {: .language-r}

-This will load up a help page in RStudio (or as plain text in R by itself).
+This will load up a help page in RStudio.
+It will work as long as you have loaded the package that the function
+belongs to (i.e., the function is in your 'namespace').

 Each help page is broken down into sections: